akx/pylint-to-ruff/README.md

 this project attempts to introspect your Pylint configuration and figure out what Ruff rules to enable or disable.

+## Compatibility

+Ruff versions 0.1.4 (November 2023) and newer are supported.

 ## Usage

 You need to be in an environment where both your target Pylint version and